Lake Summit – NC

 Lake Summit has many boathouses with each their own character (reminding me a little of Lake Burton).
 The Northern shore catches the beating sun on summer days nurturing several patches of kudzu – but those areas are small in size and Summit’s shore has all the natural characteristics of a mountain lake – its just squeezed in between the homes.

-There happened to be another vehicle parked at the ramp when I put-in, it was this paddler pulling a troll line and fishing – we spoke a moment near the Norfolk Southern trestle and then continued our separate directions.
+There happened to be another vehicle parked at the ramp when I put-in, it was this paddler pulling a troll line and fishing (deepest point of Summit is @120′).
+We spoke a moment near the Norfolk Southern trestle and then continued our separate directions.

 Just beyond the RR trestle access ends with the dam in a little cove area…. the Green River continuing through the gorge creating some awesome white-water paddling before calming once again at Lake Adger.